 directory.

-By default, Laravel’s views use something called the Blade template.
+By default, Laravel’s views utilizes the Blade template.
 It is actually very similar to the components system in Vue.js, if you have been following my course on Vue.js.
-We know that views are just HTML documents, and the Blade template adds things like inheritance system, flow control, loops and other programming concepts.
+We know that views are just HTML documents, and the Blade template adds programming features like inheritance system, flow control, loops and other programming concepts.
 It allows us to create a more dynamic webpage while writing less code.

 if